savonet/liquidshop/6/index.md

 - creative art and art installations
 - and so on

-This is thus the place to share to the world your favorite or cutting edge technologies and projects!
+This is the place to share your favorite or cutting-edge technologies and projects with the world!

-It will be held on **Friday 29 May 2026**.
-Feel free to [register](https://forms.gle/gjhgmzRJuaSqAzde8) in order to attend or propose a talk!
+It will be held on **Friday, 29 May 2026**.
+Feel free to [register](https://forms.gle/gjhgmzRJuaSqAzde8) to attend or propose a talk!

 Attending
 ---------